Mickjitsu/opensourcenews/README.md

 | Article creation | Ensure only journalists can create articles | Made an article via admin page | Journalist account needs to be selected | Result PASS|

 ## Bug resolutions

 When creating this project, I came across many bugs which proved difficult and time consuming to fix.
 The first of which was rendering images on the hosted application.
 When the application was set to Debug = True, the images would host normally however when in production and debug was set to false, this would fail to work.

 To get around this, I created a bucket using AWS for storing images.
 This proved to be a major learning curve, with many images still failing to load even after connecting AWS to my project.

-Primarily, the main issue would be that the project would not append 'media/' to the end of the aws bucker URL, even though this was clearly specified in the media URL of my project settings.
+Primarily, the main issue would be that the project would not append 'media/' to the end of the aws bucket URL, even though this was clearly specified in the media URL of my project settings.
 After much trial and error, the best way around this I found was to move the media folders held up AWS up one level, so they were found directly at /articles/ rather than /media/articles, this allow for the urls on my website to get the correct images.

 ## Technologies Used